 - A worksheet with cut-outs they can use to create notes to brighten someone’s day

-Instructions: Print out (or send) the brainstorming worksheet and cut-outs worksheet (above) for your students.
+Prep: Print out or send the brainstorming worksheet and cut-outs worksheet for your students.
 And along with the worksheets, you may want to share your thoughts and ideas about what kindness may look like and how being kind to others will make them feel.

 You can have your students add the kind words worksheet and brainstorming worksheet to their social emotional learning journal or you can use this lesson as a stand alone activity.